matys1/lab1-web/book-notes/part-5.md

 - About accessibility: http://www.w3.org/WAI/
 - Link was mentioned in the section about design patterns, but generally has good web dev resources.
 I think the portal is created/maintained by Google: https://web.dev/learn/design/
 - The `navigator` interface on MDN: https://developer.mozilla.org/en-US/docs/Web/API/Navigator

+## LESSON 26

+Finished reading.
+Need to write notes now.
+Will be very little notes to write.
+Almost all libraries mentioned are outdated and obscure.
+The exercise with buttons and 3rd party lib not worth doing.
+Just go over the lesson one more time for notes and that's it.
+One thing to check: it mentioned that librar files don't need to be in `<head>` and can all just be before closing `</body>` as long as those libraries are listed before any other script that references them.. see also point 8 in the quiz.